zachighton/newsletter_generator/README.md

 ### Python

 The majority of the process is carried out in Python.
-A link to the Jupyter Notebook can be found (here)[link].
+The Jupyter Notebook can be found [here](https://github.com/zachighton/newsletter_generator/blob/main/newsletter_final.ipynb).

 **Getting articles:**